HOLMS-lib/HOLMS/README.md

 ### STEP 2
 Definition of a “standard” accessibility relation depending on axiom set S between these worlds such that the frame is appropriate to S.

-Parametric definition of the standard relation in `gen_completness.ml` (parameter S)
+Parametric definition of the standard relation in `gen_completeness.ml` (parameter S)
 ```
 let GEN_STANDARD_REL = new_definition
   `GEN_STANDARD_REL S p w x <=>